birangdev/WikiGen/README.md

 4. Generate each page in parallel, injecting relevant source chunks as context
 5. Write interlinked Markdown to `wiki/`
 6. Store SHA-256 hashes in `wiki/.wikigen_cache.json`

+**Progress** is shown as `[X/Y]` for every page so you can track large runs.

+**Resume** is automatic — if a run is interrupted (terminal closed, token limit, network drop), just re-run `wikigen ingest`.
+Pages that were already written to disk are detected and skipped instantly.
+Only the remaining pages are generated.
+The cache is saved after every single page, so nothing is lost on interruption.

 ### `wikigen update`